needle-mirror/com.unity.entities/Documentation~/chunk_iteration_job.md

 In order to access the component arrays inside the chunks that the system passes to your Execute() method, you must create an ArchetypeChunkComponentType<T> object for each type of component that the Job reads or writes.
 These objects allow you to get instances of the NativeArrays providing access to the components of an entity.
 Include all the components referenced in the Job’s EntityQuery that the Execute method reads or writes.
 You can also provide ArchetypeChunkComponentType variables for optional component types that you do not include in the EntityQuery.
 (You must check to make sure that the current chunk has an optional component before trying to access it.)

-For example, the HelloCube_03_IJobChunk example declares a Job struct that defines ArchetypeChunkComponentType<T> variables for two components, RotationQuaternion and RotationSpeed:
+For example, the HelloCube IJobChunk example declares a Job struct that defines ArchetypeChunkComponentType<T> variables for two components, RotationQuaternion and RotationSpeed:

 ``` c#
 [BurstCompile]